mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 - As a user, when I start the application, I want the option to load my course list from the my previous usage.

+### Instructions for Grader ###

+- You can generate the loading a saved course list event by clicking the "Load Data From Previous Session" button.

+- You can save the given course list by clicking the "Save Course List" button under the saved courses overview panel.
+Also, if you try to quit the application by pressing "x", application will ask you if you want to save the course list.

+- You can analyze the course and get the visual component by inputting the course information to the fields and pressing to "Start" button.
+Some visually rich courses are:
+    - CPSC 121 202
+    - PSYC 102 001
+    - MATH 200 101

+- If you press the "Show Detailed Course List" button, you can see all of the courses in your course list with their data.

+- In the "Detailed Course List" page, you can generate the first two required events:
+    - If you click "Remove Selected Course" button, it will remove the course from the list.
+    (You have to save the course list if you want to remove that course permanently)
+    - If you click "View Course Details" button, you can see the "Course Page" for the course you chose from the panel.